Histories of the Future Perfect

 Inspired by concepts in astrophysics, Kombiyil canvasses across time and space to provide a luminescence unafraid of the big ideas.
 The book itself has what Kombiyil calls a quantum structure.
 Here we find Galileo’s thumbprint, Kurt Cobain Las Vegas, and Mary Lincoln communing with the dead.
 The poems themselves are never narrowly historical but rather cosmic in their inflections, taking on subatomic particles, DNA, and black holes, not simply as scientific props but as the very impetus for lyric motion.

 “This is a poet who can toggle between bikinis and trilobites, between astrophysics and pop culture, between elegy and premonition.
-Kombiyil’s work is alive to whiplash our lives in the timeloops of the universe.”
+Kombiyil’s work is alive to whiplash our lives in the timeloops of the universe.
+‘Let sprinklers equal X, an absence that is manifest./Now solve for bare feet glisten.
+Now step on constellations.’
+This is a poetry of rigorous, ingenious, warmhearted exploration.”

 My Poets and This Blue